Role of Douglas Haig in 1918: Advance to the Hindenburg Line

-On 12 September, the day the Americans attacked at St Mihiel, Third Army began moving up to the Hindenburg Line by attacking at Havrincourt, beginning a fortnight of grinding progress against Germans who were still fighting hard on that sector.
-On 18 September Fourth Army attacked at Epehy, reaching the Hindenburg Line.
+On 12 September, the day the Americans attacked at Saint-Mihiel, Third Army began moving up to the Hindenburg Line by attacking at Havrincourt, beginning a fortnight of grinding progress against Germans who were still fighting hard on that sector.
+On 18 September Fourth Army attacked at Épehy, reaching the Hindenburg Line.
 Haig received a congratulatory note from Wilson saying "you must be a famous general", to which he replied that he was not (as this would have meant currying favour with Repington and the Northcliffe Press) but "we have a number of very capable generals".

 By this stage the British cavalry were weakened just as they were playing a much large role in the war.
-2nd Cavalry Division had been broken up to provide a squadron of cavalry for each division, leaving Kavanagh's Cavalry Corps with only two cavalry divisions, supported by a brigade of infantry in buses.
+2nd Cavalry Division had been broken up to provide a squadron of cavalry for each division, leaving Charles Kavanagh's Cavalry Corps with only two cavalry divisions, supported by a brigade of infantry in buses.
 (By contrast, of Allenby's 11 divisions in Palestine, 4 were cavalry.)
 Haig spent the whole of 17 September at a cavalry pursuit training exercise, followed by a conference, and then wrote up the report personally.
 He still hoped that cavalry could conduct a deeper exploitation towards Ghent or Valenciennes, but no longer had the resources to do so.
 With few functioning tanks and armoured cars left, the British were hampered by lack of cavalry.

 Milner and Haig met again at GHQ in France (21 September) – Milner warned Haig that manpower would not be available for 1919 if squandered now and told Wilson (23 September) that Haig was being "ridiculously optimistic", might "embark on another Paschendal (sic)" and that he "had grave doubts whether he had got inside of DH's head"; Wilson thought the War Cabinet would have to "watch this tendency & stupidity of DH".
-He complained that Haig, Foch and du Cane did not understand the shortage of manpower – in fact Haig understood it perfectly well but hoped to win the war before British manpower ran out.
+He complained that Haig, Foch and Du Cane did not understand the shortage of manpower – in fact Haig understood it perfectly well but hoped to win the war before British manpower ran out.
 Lloyd George still hoped to shift British efforts to other fronts, leaving the Americans to take over more of the burden on the Western Front going forward.